 September 16, 2010.
-127 minute dharma talk in English with simultaneous translation into Chinese.
+127 minute dharma talk in English with consecutive translation into Chinese.
 This is the second day of the retreat in Malaysia taking place at Tiara Beach Resort in Port Dickson.

 The bell is a significant element in many practitioners experience.
 How the bell sounds can effect our practice as well as the practice of those around us.
 The first 25-minutes Thay gives a review on how to correctly invite the bell.